GeronimoAnalytics/dataviz/BubbleToBar/README.md

 ### Installation

-1. Download the visual from your Power BI organization
+1. Download the measure
 2. Add it to your Power BI Desktop report
-3. Drag your data fields to the visual's data buckets
+3. Tweak it to your needs

 ### Configuration